damian-lis/portfolio-website/README.md

 <br/>

-### 2.2.
-General description of the constructor
+<h3 id="curtain-constructor-general">2.2.
+General description of the constructor</h3>

 As we can see in the example above, in the constructor we are dealing with singleton design patter.
 Thanks to it, we can create only one instance of the Curtain object, which is the main source of saving various data (each time we want to create a new instance, the first one is returned (Curtain.instance = this)).

 <br/>

-### 2.3.
-Description of the variables in the object constructor
+<h3 id="curtain-constructor-variables">2.3.
+Description of the variables in the object constructor</h3>

 As we can see in the code example above in the object constructor we have following variables: